Academic Catalog

 8. Buffers: control of pH

-P. Nuclear Chemistry (Lec)
+16. Nuclear chemistry (Lec)

-1. Alpha, beta and gamma decay
+1. Alpha, beta, and gamma decay

 2. Applications in nuclear medicine: diagnostic imaging and radiation therapy

-Q. Hydrocarbons (Lec, Lab)
+17. Hydrocarbons (Lec, Lab)

 1. Introduction to the field of organic chemistry

-2. Alkanes, alkenes and alkynes
+2. Alkanes, alkenes, and alkynes

 3. Basic nomenclature of straight chained and branched alkanes